mnichols08/explore-rpg/README.md

 - **Procedurally generated strongholds** &mdash; shimmering gateways whisk heroes into harder, instanced arenas brimming with tougher enemies and richer rewards.
 - **Dynamic dungeon atmospherics** &mdash; animated lava pools, obsidian corridors, and exit sigils add tension without sacrificing performance.
 - **Live minimap HUD** &mdash; a top-right tactical map tracks heroes, portals, and the shimmering safe zone so you always know where to head next.
+- **Ambient recovery with safe haven boosts** &mdash; health slowly returns anywhere in the wild, but stepping into the safe zone accelerates regeneration about a thousand-fold.

 ## Getting started